Nothing4You/JNSoundboard/README.md

 * Can play MP3, WAV, WMA, M4A, and AC3 audio files
 * Play sounds through any sound device (speakers, virtual audio cable, etc.)
 * Microphone loopback (loops microphone sound through playback device)
-* Add, edit, remove, and clear key combinations
+* Add, edit, remove, and clear hotkeys
 * Can play a random sound out of multiple (just select multiple files when adding a hotkey)
+* Restrict hotkey so that the hotkey is only played when a certain window is in the foreground
 * Save (and load) hotkeys to XML file
 * Hotkey that stops currently playing sound
 * Hotkeys that load XML files containing hotkeys
+* Auto press push-to-talk key when playing sound
 * Text-to-speech

 Requires: